 Pristiq is typically reserved for folks who are suffering from a more “serious” case of depression, one which will typically be diagnosed as major depression or major depressive disorder.
 Unfortunately, most folks suffering from this disorder will not qualify for a traditional term or whole life insurance policy.

 Why do life insurance companies care if I’ve been prescribed Pristiq?

 Pristiq is one of those “kinds” of medications that insurance underwriters use as a “clue” that they’ll ask additional questions about its usage before making any decisions about an individual’s life insurance application.

 Pristiq is a prescription medication that is “typically” reserved for individuals suffering from “severe” depression.

-As a result, in some cases, the current use of this medication can be all that an insurance underwriter may need to deny one’s life insurance application, particularly in cases where an individual is applying for a “no medical exam.” life insurance policy”.
-That said, however, what you’ll likely find is that if you are currently taking Pristiq you may not be immediately be denied coverage, but you will certainly be asked a series of medical questions about your condition.
+As a result, in some cases, the current use of this medication can be all that an insurance underwriter may need to deny one’s life insurance application, particularly in cases where an individual is applying for a “no medical exam” life insurance policy.
+That said, however, you’ll likely find that if you are currently taking Pristiq, you may not be immediately denied coverage.
+Still, you will undoubtedly be asked a series of medical questions about your condition.

 What kind of information will the insurance companies ask me or be interested in?

 Typical questions you’ll likely be asked about your Pristiq usage will typically look something like this: